 - Minnesota Board of Water and Soil Resources

 - Minnesota Department of Health

 - Minnesota Public Facilities Authority

-The ICT was formed to coordinate the use of clean water funds and to ensure the efficient and effective delivery of funds to achieve the purposes of the 2006 Clean Water Legacy Act (MS 114D) and the 2008 Constitutional Amendment.
-The purpose of the Clean Water Fund ICT is to;
+The ICT was formed to coordinate the use of clean water funds and to ensure the efficient and effective delivery of funds to local government partners to achieve the purposes of the 2006 Clean Water Legacy Act (MS 114D) and the 2008 Constitutional Amendment.
+The purpose of the Clean Water Fund ICT are to: